GoogleCloudPlatform/anthos-workshop/README.md

 - Infrastructure management tooling, security, policies and compliance solutions.
 - Streamlined application development, service discovery and telemetry, service management, and workload migration from on-premises to cloud.

+*_Nachmany, Udi (2018, November).
+Kubernetes: Evolution Of An IT Revolution.
+Retrieved from https://www.forbes.com/sites/udinachmany/2018/11/01/kubernetes-evolution-of-an-it-revolution/#5916c8a554e1_

 ## About this Repository
 This repository contains the scripts and configurations intended for instructional purposes as part of the Anthos Workshop.